 Whether the respondent engaged in any other behavior or conduct that leads the petitioner to have reasonable cause to believe that he or she is in imminent danger of becoming a victim of domestic violence. §741.
 30(6)(b), Florida Statutes.

-In determining whether petitioner has “reasonable cause to believe he or she is in imminent danger of becoming a victim of domestic violence,” the court must consider all relevant factors alleged in the petition for injunction for protection against domestic violence, including, but not limited to:
+According to our Fort Lauderdale criminal lawyer, in determining whether petitioner has “reasonable cause to believe he or she is in imminent danger of becoming a victim of domestic violence,” the court must consider all relevant factors alleged in the petition for injunction for protection against domestic violence, including, but not limited to:

 - The history between the petitioner and the respondent, including threats, harassment, stalking, and physical abuse.